-Among the sites of the Rose Road of the Loiret, you will find, among others, the Chamerolles Castle and its perfume museum, the Bussière Castle and its remarkable garden with a flowering vegetable garden of the 18th century, the Javelière Manor Park and its national conservatory of botanical roses, the Grandes Bruyères Arboretum and its rose garden.
+Among the sites on the Loiret Rose Route are castles with rose-flowered gardens: the Chamerolles Castle and its perfume museum, the Bussière Castle and its remarkable garden with a flowering vegetable garden of the 18th century.

+roses, the Grandes Bruyères Arboretum and its rose garden.

 But also two of my favourite rose gardens.
-First of all, in Meung sur Loire, the Jardins de Roquelin, in the photo, an incredible English garden where roses are magnified.
+First, in Meung sur Loire, the Jardins de Roquelin, an incredible English garden where roses are magnified.
 It must be said that its owner is a

 passionate person who worked for André Eve.